Knowledge base

 - Replace

-Also, familiarize yourself with the automatic redirections to https.
+Also, refer to the automatic redirections to httpS.

 This guide details how to work on a WordPress site with a development environment.